Home Maps Resources Calendar About

 Mabel Bretherton later found an officer’s coat from the wreck about a mile north of the lighthouse, and Oscar Langlois, son of the head keeper, recovered an oar and stool.
 Mabel was transferred to North Head Lighthouse in 1905, but she left there in 1907, and by 1910 was working in Portland as the superintendent of a Women’s Exchange.

 Around 1912, a hood was placed around the lamp inside the Fresnel lens, and a clockwork mechanism was used to raise and lower the hood to produce the following flashing signature: two-second eclipse, light for three seconds, two-second eclipse, light for thirteen seconds.
 In 1936, the original lens was replaced by a second-order revolving lens with eight bull’s-eyes.
+This second-order Henry-Lepaute lens was formerly used in the Ship Shoal Lighthouse in Louisiana.
 The new lens, rotated by an electric motor powered by a generator, produced a white flash every twenty seconds.
 The motor and lens are still operating in the tower today.

 Cape Blanco’s Henry-Lepaute Fresnel lens